cshuler/Tutuila_SWB2_WebViewer/README.md

 Rendering the Map
 - the map needs the the mapbox token
-- go into the config file and the config files like the examples
+- create a file in the config folder titled as dev.js
+- follow the example.js to set up the dev.js
+- get the mapbox token from the mapbox website

 # Making Edits